USTA South Carolina

 Office: (803) 781-2574

 Toll free: (800) 644-7282

 Fax: (803) 753-9255

-USTA South Carolina is a state branch of the U.S. Tennis Association.
+USTA South Carolina is a state branch of the United States Tennis Association.
 We are one of 9 states in the USTA's Southern Section.
-We are a non-profit organization, run by a Board of Directors and various committees.
-We have 8 full-time, 2 part-time staff members and 3 or more interns each summer and fall.
-In addition, USTA Southern provides us with a full-time Tennis Service Representative exclusively for SC.
+USTA SC is a non-profit organization run by a board of directors and various committees.
+We also have eight full-time staff members, two part-time employees and three or more interns every summer and fall.
+In addition, USTA Southern provides us with a full-time Tennis Service Representative exclusively for South Carolina.

-Our main strategy is to work with volunteers and tennis professionals in each community to provide a complete pathway of programs in tennis for all ages and all ability levels.
+Our main strategy is to work with volunteers and tennis professionals in each community to provide a complete pathway of tennis programs for all ages and all ability levels.
 To view our long range plan, click here.

-If we can assist you in getting started playing, finding a team, developing your tennis leadership skills in a local program, volunteering for a state-wide tennis project, or if we can help you find tennis lessons for your child or a friend, please do not hesitate to call us (800) 644-7282, or send us an email here.
+If we can assist you in any way, including getting started playing, finding a team, developing your tennis leadership skills in a local program, volunteering or helping you find tennis lessons for your child or friend, please call us at (800) 644-7282, or send us an email here.